raaperrotta/covid-binder/README.md

 - https://github.com/neherlab/covid19_scenarios/blob/master/data/parsers/italy.py
 - https://github.com/neherlab/covid19_scenarios/blob/master/data/scripts/getPopulationData.py

-The team responsible for this website has studied [seasonal variation in other Coronaviruses](https://smw.ch/article/doi/smw.2020.20224).The also direct users to read [this medRxiv article](https://www.medrxiv.org/content/10.1101/2020.03.04.20031112v1).
+The team responsible for this website has studied [seasonal variation in other Coronaviruses](https://smw.ch/article/doi/smw.2020.20224).
+The also direct users to read [this medRxiv article](https://www.medrxiv.org/content/10.1101/2020.03.04.20031112v1).

 ### Other
 This [ESRI blog post](https://www.esri.com/about/newsroom/blog/models-maps-explore-covid-19-surges-capacity/) mentions a mobility dataset from Unacast that can show change in average distance traveled as well as change in visits to non-essential locations.
 This kind of individual location information is rarely available to the public but perhaps we can find an anonymized, aggregate dataset to help inform our modeling of social distancing.
 For example, rather than a constant rate of interaction changing at threshold times, we could base it on this data, or let it vary as a Gaussian process and infer it from this data.